Sucharita M., Poorani B. and Priya Swaminathan* Pages 340 - 350 ( 11 )

 Conclusion: This suggests the use of the 2D fingerprint similarity search in various databases, followed by multiple docking algorithms and dynamics as a workflow that will lead to finding novel compounds that a structurally and functionally similar to LEF and BREQ.

-Department of Bioinformatics, SRM University, Kattankulathur, 603203, Department of Bioinformatics, SRM University, Kattankulathur, 603203, Department of Biotechnology, Faculty of Engineering and Technology, SRM University, Kattankulathur, 603203
+Department of Bioinformatics, Faculty of Engineering and Technology, SRM Institute of Science and Technology, Kattankulathur, 603203, Department of Bioinformatics, Faculty of Engineering and Technology, SRM Institute of Science and Technology, Kattankulathur, 603203, Department of Biotechnology, Faculty of Engineering and Technology, SRM Institute of Science and Technology, Kattankulathur, 603203